 Master of Science in Mechanical Engineering

-Applicants should have a baccalaureate degree in mechanical engineering or a closely related field before enrolling in their first semester in the Master’s program.
-Those without suitable preparation may be admitted conditionally, with advancement to classified graduate status after completion of required preparatory coursework.
+Applicants must hold a baccalaureate degree in mechanical engineering or a closely related field.
+Those who need additional preparation may receive conditional admission and advance to classified graduate status after completing required coursework.

 Program Coordinator